mustafa-ozcann/blog/DATABASE_SETUP.md

 ## Solution

+### 1. Fix Build Script (COMPLETED)
+Updated `package.json` to remove `prisma db push` from regular build:
+- Regular build: `prisma generate && next build`
+- Vercel build: `prisma generate && prisma db push --accept-data-loss && next build`

-### 1. Vercel Environment Variables
+### 2. Vercel Environment Variables (CRITICAL)
-The issue is likely that Vercel doesn't have access to your `.env` file.
+The issue is that Vercel doesn't have access to your `.env` file.
 You need to set environment variables in Vercel:

 1. Go to your Vercel dashboard
 2. Navigate to your project